Global News Network logo

 By George Mutua | April 8, 2026

-Mudavadi urged African leaders to act boldly on housing, planning, and infrastructure, warning that the continent's urban future depends on decisions made now.
+Mudavadi urged African leaders to act boldly on housing and planning, warning that the continent's urban future depends on today's choices.

 Second Africa Urban Forum ahead of its opening in Nairobi